Sunday, March 15, 2020 (Updated Monday, March 16)

 “We are entering the most critical phase,” said Jeff Zayach, Boulder County Public Health director, in the release.
 “Never before has it been more important to heed the call to stay away from others outside of your household as much as you can.”

 Releases did not say where in Boulder County the residents live.
 The cases are presumptive until results are confirmed by the Centers for Disease Control.
 There had previously been one case connected to Boulder County, a CU employee who resided outside the county.

 The emergency declaration lasts for a week unless extended by a vote of city council.
-Mayor Sam Weaver on Sunday afternoon sent out a public email scheduling a Monday meeting to do so, as well as considering an ordinance to allow members of council and the public to call into meetings.
+Mayor Sam Weaver on Sunday afternoon sent out a public email scheduling a Monday meeting to do so, as well as considering an A piece of municipal (city-level) legislation. to allow members of council and the public to call into meetings.
 Members of the public will not be allowed to attend; meetings are streamed online.

 “If that measure passes, we will then connect with any Council Members who are not physically present and discuss further measures to mitigate the spread of the 2019-nCoV virus in our community,” Weaver wrote.
 “If we get through that discussion completely, then at the will of Council we may consider any business which had been scheduled for our regular Council meeting on March 17.”

-Tuesday’s agenda includes a two-hour public hearing on formation of a library district as well as appointment of board and commission members.
+Tuesday’s agenda includes a two-hour Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... on formation of a library district as well as appointment of board and commission members.
 Boulder on Friday suspended all board and commissions meetings through March 29 and closed libraries, rec centers and senior centers.